 Non-controlling Interest.
-As of February 3, 2023, the Company held a 50.1% majority interest in Forfeiture Support Associates J.V.
-(FSA).
-The results of operations of FSA are included in the Company's consolidated statements of income and comprehensive income and statements of cash flows.
-The non-controlling interest reported on the consolidated balance sheets represents the portion of FSA's equity that is attributable to the non-controlling interest.
+On February 4, 2023, the Company sold 0.1% of its 50.1% majority ownership interest in Forfeiture Support Associates J.V. ("FSA") to its sole joint venture partner for a nominal amount.
+As a result of the sale and amendment to the joint venture operating agreement of FSA, the Company no longer controls the joint venture and accounts for its retained interest as an equity method investment as of the date of the transaction.
+Prior to February 4, 2023, the Company held a 50.1% majority interest in FSA.
+For fiscal 2023 and 2022, the results of operations of FSA were included in the Company's consolidated statements of income and comprehensive income and statements of cash flows.
+As of February 3, 2023, the non-controlling interest reported on the consolidated balance sheet represents the portion of FSA's equity that is attributable to the non-controlling interest.